nazarb/Levees_DL/Swin_UNETR/Swin_UNETR.md

 ### Train
-The training of the model parametres:
+The training parametres of the model :
 - Dataset: dataset E (see Publication)
 - Image size: 96x96x48
 - Epochs: 500